 - Temples - Where sick or injured characters can be healed.

 - Training Grounds - Important for advancing character levels once enough experience has been earned.

 - Taverns - Buy food, hear tips, create characters, and manage parties here

 - Blacksmith - Buy and sell weapons and other items, identify the unidentifiable, and fix what is broken because weapons and armor can break.

 - Guild - Where new spells can be learned once one is at a sufficiently high enough level

-Isles of Terra marked a pivotal change to the combat system of the Might and Magic system, one that would persist throughout the following chapters of the main series.
-Options that the first two games allowed the player to use in combat situations, such as bribing encounters to leave them alone or even surrendering, were no longer available.
+Isles of Terra marks a pivotal change to the combat system of Might and Magic, one that would persist throughout the following chapters of the main series.
+Options that the first two games allowed the player to use in combat situations, such as bribing encounters to leave them alone or even surrendering, are no longer available.

-Once the enemy made 'contact' with the party by closing the distance to melee, the player would have to use one of the button commands on the interface to actually 'Run' from combat.
-By running from combat, the party would then end up somewhere on the map near to where they had fled.
+Once the enemy makes 'contact' with the party by closing the distance to melee, the player has to use one of the button commands on the interface to actually 'Run' from combat.
+By running from combat, the party ends up somewhere on the map near to where they had fled.